Stentorious/DialogueHistory-FNV/README.md

 </p>

 ## Overview
-⚠️ This only officially supports the English version of the game at the moment. ⚠️
 - View, search, and listen to your previous conversations via a new interface accessible through the Pause Menu.
 - Additionally view the transcript of your current conversation in the Dialogue Menu.
 - Full controller support included.